 Iroquois Valley REIT is led by a board of directors elected by our shareholders.
 The board has the full authority to manage the business and affairs of the Company.
-With the election and appointment of new directors in 2019, nearly 50% of our directors are either active farmers or involved with farming and gardening operations.
+Approximately two-thirds of our directors are either active farmers or involved with farming and gardening operations.
 We intend to maintain this level of representation from the farming community on our board moving forward.
 Our board has created and delegated certain authority to an investment committee in order to assist with the identification and due diligence on new acquisitions.
 See "Policies with Regards to Certain Activities-Investment Committee."

 The board of directors appoints corporate officers to both Iroquois Valley REIT and Iroquois Valley LLC.
-Generally, we do compensate our officers and other employees, typically through salaries and performance-based bonuses, and, less often, through equity grants or stock options.
-We do not compensate directors, but in the future, the board may determine that reasonable compensation is appropriate for directors.
+Generally, we do compensate our officers and other employees, typically through salaries and performancebased bonuses.
+We do not compensate directors in their capacity as directors, but in the future, the board may determine that reasonable compensation is appropriate for directors.